mgubaidullin/infinity/README.md

 ![License](https://img.shields.io/badge/License-Apache-green.svg?style=for-the-badge&logo=apache)

 Infinity is a prototype of cloud-agnostic forecasting platform inspired by Amazon Forecast service.
-Project was created as a part of the [ASTRAKATHON](https://github.com/DataStax-Academy/cassandra-workshop-series/blob/master/week4-AppDev-api/HACKATHON.MD) organized by DataStax.
+Project was created as a part of the DataStax Hackathon aka ✨[ASTRAKATHON](https://github.com/DataStax-Academy/cassandra-workshop-series/blob/master/week4-AppDev-api/HACKATHON.MD)✨ and won the first place.

 ## Requirements